Overview

 - Rename a ship instance by clicking its name on the side panel — it becomes editable inline.
 Handy for labelling which pilot is flying which ship.

-- If you make a mistake, you can undo events by clicking the × button next to them in the Event History panel.
+- If you make a mistake, you can undo events by clicking the × button next to them in the events table.

 Results & Graph